 What is Search Engine Optimization?

-Just a couple years ago, at least 75% of clicks went to sites that appeared on page one of Google’s search results.
+Just a couple of years ago, at least 75% of clicks went to sites that appeared on page one of Google’s search results.
 Roughly 33% went to the top ranking site for the search query.
 And 41% of clicks go to the top 3 ranked Google Ads.